He is a non-walker, he uses a wheelchair, pushchair and special (Tomcat) trike when we are out and about.

 I must add here that this is nothing to do with the school and the head teacher, who has been absolutely exceptional in making us and Hadley feel included and looked after.

-Their hands our tied and this is the local authority ruining it!
+Their hands are tied and this is the local authority ruining it!

 I fear that unless enough of us make a point of highlighting the issue, it will be a very long time before we see a definite change.